KidPudel/Iggy-s-Vault/languages/python/python interview questions.md

 ## For what threading is perfect fit
+> NOTE: for CPU bound multiprocessing is better

 Good fit:
 - Threading is perfect for CPU bound processes (a lot of computations, processing, ML) Bad fit: